-Inventories are valued at the lower of cost and net realisable value.
-Net realisable value is the estimated selling price in the ordinary course of the business, less the costs of completion and selling expenses.
+Inventories are stated at the lower of cost and net realisable value.
+Cost includes all expenses directly attributable to acquiring the inventories and to bringing them to their existing location and condition.
+Financing costs are not taken into consideration.
+Net realisable value is the estimated selling price in the ordinary course of business less any applicable selling expenses.